kabl/raspberry-wireguard/README.md

 # RASPBERRY PI 4 as WireGuard VPN server

 Goal: Setup the RASPBERRY PI 4 as VPN server.
-Clients can establish secure VPN tunnel to the VPN server.
-Clients will have then internet access through the VPN tunnel.
+Clients can establish a secure VPN tunnel to the VPN server.
+Clients then have internet access through the VPN tunnel.

 Setup: